 In 2012, the starting salary was £25,528 (excluding location allowance where applicable).
 For successful candidates already working for the NHS, the local employer is responsible for considering any issue of pay protection or payment at a higher salary for the duration of the training.

 No you do not need a degree to work in the healthcare science team.
 Examples of support roles that you might want to consider include pharmacy technician, cervical cytology screener, phlebotomist, newborn hearing screener, clinical support workerand pharmacy assistant.

 It depends on what your qualifications are in and the role you wish to work in.
-Some healthcare science careers (specifically biomedical scientists and clinical scientists) require statutory registration with the Health Professions Council.
+Some healthcare science careers (specifically biomedical scientists and clinical scientists) require statutory registration with the Health and Care Professions Council.

 In order to register with any of these organisations, you will need to meet their requirements, which may well include relevant experience as well as recognised qualifications.

 The work that you do will depend on the role.
 As a starting point, have a look at our information on the work of a clinical support worker.

 NHS managers work in a wide variety of disciplines including clinical care, human resources, finance, information, project, supplies, procurement and communications.
 Visit our section on careers in management for further details.